 WK163 in 'raspberry ripple' colour scheme whilst on display at Farnborough in 1991.
 Image courtesy of Mick Freer.

 Arriving at DRA Farnborough in March 1994 the aircraft was then stripped of all internal research equipment.
 The aircraft was purchased the same year by a private organisation and registered with the UK CAA as G-BVWC.
 After restoration work to bring the airframe back to Mk B6 standard, the aircraft made its debut on the UK air show circuit in 1997.

 Operated initially from Bruntingthorpe and Duxford, the aircraft later spent a period based at RAF Wyton before arriving at Coventry in March 2000 to join the Classic Flight fleet.

 WK163 whilst operating in 2006 with Classic Flight.
 Image courtesy of Air Atlantique.

 At this time, WK163 was painted in the black and grey colour scheme she still wears today, designed to represent a 617 Squadron aircraft.
 It was thought to have better contrast for visibility in its role as a dsiplay aircraft.

 The aircraft suffered an engine failure in 2007 and since then, a worldwide search has at last identified sufficient engines with the correct paperwork to enable a full restoration to be considered possible.
-In May this year, the Vulcan to the Sky Trust secured the aircraft, which will now be disassembled for road transport to Doncaster, where she will join XH558 in Hangar 3.

 Do keep updated with progress and see more articles of historical interest by signing up to our regular email newsletters here: